cpmpercussion/homepage/_posts/2010-07-13-usb-socket-repair-on-korg-nanokontrol.md

 type: post
 published: true
 meta: {}
+description: "I bought a Korg NanoKontrol in Japan in February and, before I even had one performance with it, I managed to break the USB connector.
+Looking inside, I"
 ---

 I bought a Korg NanoKontrol in Japan in February and, before I even had one performance with it, I managed to break the USB connector.
 Looking inside, I found that it was only held on by weak solder connections so I can't blame myself too much...